ave-llan/grammar-graph/api.md

 <a name="GuidedDecisionGraph+choices"></a>
 ### guidedDecisionGraph.choices([nDeep]) ⇒ <code>Array.&lt;string&gt;</code> &#124; <code>Array.&lt;Array.&lt;string&gt;&gt;</code>
 returns all possible next terminals chains of length nDeep.
-Some chains may have a length less than nDeep or if that chain reaches epsilon.
+Some chains may have a length less than nDeep if that chain ends in epsilon.

 **Kind**: instance method of <code>[GuidedDecisionGraph](#GuidedDecisionGraph)</code>
 **Returns**: <code>Array.&lt;string&gt;</code> &#124; <code>Array.&lt;Array.&lt;string&gt;&gt;</code> - if nDeep=1, an array of terminal symbols, else